-Overall materiality £0.7 million (2018: £0.6 million).
-How we determined it 1% of total assets.
-Rationale for benchmark applied The company's purpose is to support a securitisation transaction and its priority is to remit cash received in respect of its assets in order to repay its liabilities.
+Overall company materiality £1,209,000 (2019: £1,275,000).
+How we determined it 1% of total assets Rationale for benchmark applied The company's purpose is to support a securitisation transaction and its priority is to remit cash received in respect of its assets in order to repay its liabilities.
 As such, total assets is considered an appropriate benchmark.
 Where total assets is used, if the company is a public interest entity, a rule of thumb of up to 1% can be applied.
 We have deemed this to be a public interest entity due to the fact that the company has debt listed on the International Stock Exchange and have therefore applied a rule of thumb of 1%.